shaikarfath/Library/README.md

     - On a new command prompt, install express by using the following command `npm install express`
 - Third step is to install Axios package for the project
     - On a new command prompt, install axios by using the following command `npm install axios`
+- Run the program on command prompt using the following commands
+    - On a command prompt, the project needs to be pulled up and the commands will be as follows `cd downloads`
+     `cd Library-test`
+     `cd Library-test`

+Note: If when the downloaded and extracted file doesn't have a "library-test" file in the actual file, then only use one `cd Library-test` command to run the program command

+- Once you are in the Library-test directory, use the command `node index.js` to run the program and it will give you a message saying the "App is running on Port 3000!".
+Leave the command prompt running in the background

 - Installing Protractor
     - On a new command prompt, and type `npm install –g protractor` to install it globally